mmuller88/mmblog/content/sst-nextjs-s3-picture-uploader/index.md

 ## SST

 [SST](https://github.com/sst/sst) is a powerful framework that simplifies the development of serverless applications.
 It offers a straightforward and opinionated approach to defining serverless apps using TypeScript.
 Built on top of AWS CDK, SST handles the complexity of setting up your serverless infrastructure automatically.
-SST is an open-source framework and completely free to use.
+SST is an open-source framework and is completely free to use.

 SST offers a variety of powerful constructs, including the NextjsSite construct.
 In the following section, I will provide more details about the NextjsSite construct, which greatly simplifies the process of deploying your frontend.